tlybrook/MADS_Capstone/README.md

 To replicate the logistic regression model, after you have the cleaned data and successfuly created final_dataset folder then you can just run the following command in terminal: python logistic_regression.py

 This will print the train accuracy, test accuracy, train recall, and test recall.
-It will also save to the output_graphs folder the accuracy and recall graphs.